VoxaAI/voxa/docs/plugins.rst

 .. js:function:: replaceIntent(skill, [config])

-  Replace Intent plugin uses :js:func:`~StateMachineSkill.onIntentRequest` to modify the incomming request intent name
+  Replace Intent plugin uses :js:func:`~Voxa.onIntentRequest` to modify the incomming request intent name

-  :param object skill: The stateMachineSkill
+  :param Voxa skill: The stateMachineSkill
-  :param object config: An object with the ``regex`` to look for and the ``replace`` value.
+  :param config: An object with the ``regex`` to look for and the ``replace`` value.

 Usage